Linda Reynolds admitted to hospital as Brittany Higgins scandal grows

 The MOP(S), or Members Of Parliament (Staff) Act, is the legislation governing how political staff are hired and fired.
 Numerous staffers have called for serious change to the act, which they say puts them in a precarious and insecure employment situation, and can be a disincentive for victims to make complaints.

-Health minister Greg Hunt, who was coincidentally giving an unrelated press conference just as the news broke of Senator Reynolds’ hospital admission, urged caution and sympathy in speaking about the situation.
+Health Minister Greg Hunt, who was giving an unrelated media conference as the news broke of Senator Reynolds’ hospital admission, urged caution and sympathy in speaking about the situation.

 “We have to remind ourselves that this is the most intense, arguably, environment in Australia,” he said.

-Mr Hunt said Senator Reynolds had been “desperate” to appear before the Pres Club, and had only “reluctantly” cancelled the speech.
+Mr Hunt said Senator Reynolds had been “desperate” to appear before the Press Club, and had only “reluctantly” cancelled the speech.

 “It was only on the strongest medical advice that she took the reluctant decision not to do it,” he said.